mcci-catena/Catena-Sketches/catena4460_aqi/README.md

 ### Prerequisites

 - Make sure you're running the MCCI Board Support Package for the Catena 4460.
-See https://github.com/mcci-catena/arduino-boards for information on how to set up the Arduino IDE.
+See [mcci-catena/arduino-boards](https://github.com/mcci-catena/arduino-boards) for information on how to set up the Arduino IDE.
 - Select Catena 4460 as the target board in the Arduino IDE.
-- Use [`git-boot.sh`]() (at the top level of this repository) to fetch the required libraries, by using the command:
+- Use [`git-boot.sh`](https://github.com/mcci-catena/Catena-Sketches/blob/master/git-boot.sh) (at the top level of this repository) to fetch the required libraries, by using the command:

    ```shell
    cd catena4460_aqi